Best Online Degrees in: Health Care Studies

 Building a Career

 Graduates of a bachelor's degree program in health studies should be able to find entry-level positions in medical and as a medical records and health information technician, or as a medical transcriptionist.
 Medical records and health information technicians typically work in hospitals or or a physician's office, and organize and managing health information data by ensuring the quality, accuracy, accessibility, and security of both paper and electronic systems.
-According to the U.S. Bureau of Labor Statistics, individuals working as medical records and health information technicians earned a median annual wage of $32,350 in May 2010.
+According to the U.S. Bureau of Labor Statistics, individuals working as medical records and health information technicians earned a median annual wage of $32,350.
 The BLS also reported that employment for medical records and health information technicians is projected to grow by 21% through the year 2020.

 Individuals working in medical transcription typically listen to voice recordings from physicians and convert them into written reports for medical files, regarding a specific patient's treatment or care.
 They typically work in hospitals or physician's offices, but may also find employment through third-party transcription service companies.
-According the Bureau, medical transcriptionists earned a median annual income of $35,690 in 2010.
+According the Bureau, medical transcriptionists earned a median annual income of $35,690.
 The Bureau also reported that employment in the field is expected to grow slower than average with a 6% increase in jobs through the year 2020.

 It is important to note that salaries within the field can vary greatly based on the location of the job, the current economy, and amount of experience of a particular candidate.